ZTF SN Ia DR2: Overview: Introduction

-With 2667 well sampled spectroscopic nearby SNe~Ia passing usual light curve quality cuts, this release is the largest SN~Ia release to date, over any redshift range.
-It increases by an order of magnitude the current state-of-the-art low-redshift sample compilation of 192 targets used in \cite{des2024} to anchor their Hubble diagram, and by five the number of $z<0.1$ SN~Ia ever used for cosmology \citep{scolnic2022}.
+With 2667 well-sampled nearby spectroscopic SNe~Ia passing the usual light curve quality cuts, this release is the largest SN~Ia release to date, over any redshift range.
+It increases by an order of magnitude the current state-of-the-art low-redshift sample compilation of 192 targets used in \cite{des2024} to anchor their Hubble diagram, and by five the number of $z<0.1$ SNe~Ia ever used for cosmology \citep{scolnic2022}.

-We summarize in Section~\ref{sec:ztf} the ZTF survey operation during the period covered by this release.
-In Section~\ref{sec:dr2sample}, we introduce the “DR2” sample and we briefly review the release data in Section~\ref{sec:dr2data}.
-We review in Section~\ref{sec:dr2papers} of the 20 companion papers, while the content and access of the release is summarized in Section~\ref{sec:dr2content}.
-We conclude in Section~\ref{sec:conclusion}.
+We summarize in Sect.~\ref{sec:ztf} the ZTF survey operation during the period covered by this release.
+In Sect.~\ref{sec:dr2sample}, we introduce the DR2 sample, and we briefly review the release data in Sect.~\ref{sec:dr2data}.
+We review the 20 companion papers in Sect.~\ref{sec:dr2papers}, while the content and access of the release are summarized in Sect.~\ref{sec:dr2content}.
+We conclude in Sect.~\ref{sec:conclusion}.